MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 time: 6
 ---

 Treat infrastructure as code as a Software development project.
 Implementing software engineering practices into the development of infrastructure.
+In this article we are going to look into the different Test practices of Infrastructure as Code.

+{: .box-note}
-The one fundamental thing is [`Version Control`](https://docs.microsoft.com/en-us/visualstudio/version-control/?view=vs-201.
+**Note** The one fundamental thing is [`Version Control`](https://docs.microsoft.com/en-us/visualstudio/version-control/?view=vs-201.
 Get familiar with these practices first before thinking about Tests!

 You should embrace [`Behavior Driven Development`](https://en.wikipedia.org/wiki/Behavior-driven_development) to work on your infrastructure as code project.